Most people who have cancer can travel without problems. But there are times when it's best not to travel.

 Immediately after a bone marrow or stem cell transplant, you’re more at risk of picking up an infection.

-Doctors usually advise against going abroad for the first 6 months.
-Most people need to have regular check ups and may need blood transfusions during this time.
+Doctors usually advise against going abroad for the first 6 months after a bone marrow or stem cell transplant.
+Most people need to have regular check ups and might need blood transfusions during this time.
 Once your blood counts have gone back to normal, you’ll be able to travel.
 This is usually within a year of your transplant.

-If you want to travel, talk to your doctor about how safe it is for you to go and ask if you need any vaccinations.
+Talk to your doctor about how safe it is to travel and whether you need any vaccinations.

 Flying if your platelets are low